quittle/gradle-android-emulator/README.md

     enableForAndroidTests false // Defaults to true
     avdRoot '~/.android/avd' // Defaults to be <gradle-build-dir>/android-avd-root
-    headless true // Defaults to false but should be set to true for most CI systems logEmulatorOutput true // Defaults to false but can be enabled to have emulator output logged for debugging.
+    headless true // Defaults to false but should be set to true for most CI systems additionalEmulatorArguments '-no-snapshot', '-http-proxy=localhost:1234' // Additional arguments to pass to the emulator at startup.
+See https://developer.android.com/studio/run/emulator-commandline#startup-options for options logEmulatorOutput true // Defaults to false but can be enabled to have emulator output logged for debugging.
 }
 ```